Shivam1904/brainboard/README.md

 ### ✅ **Implemented Widgets**
 - **Web Search Widget** - Individual search widgets with unique queries and results
 - **Task List Widget** - Daily task management with progress tracking and mission creation
+- **Calendar Widget** - Monthly calendar with events, milestones, and navigation
 - **All Schedules Widget** - Comprehensive schedule management for all widgets

 ### 🏗️ **Architecture**